rmjordas/awesome-vue/content/projects-using-vue-js/open-source.md

 - [Carpoolear](https://github.com/STS-Rosario/carpoolear) The open source Vue.js frontend (mobile and cordova app) for the argentinian carpooling application: [Carpoolear](https://carpoolear.com.ar)
 - [Statusfy](https://github.com/bazzite/statusfy): Statusfy is a Status Page System, easy to use and completely Open Source.
 - [DynamoDb-GUI-Client](https://github.com/Arattian/DynamoDb-GUI-Client): Cross-platform GUI client for DynamoDb
+- [RosterWebApp](https://github.com/SnakeyHips/RosterWebApp) Open source rostering web application which allows the rostering of employees/teams to work sessions and other features.